fbpx

 Dylan Tenney

-Dylan was thrilled to join Great Peninsula Conservancy as the new Finance and Operations Manager in November 2019.
+Dylan (he/him) was thrilled to join Great Peninsula Conservancy as the new Finance Manager in November 2019.
 At GPC Dylan utilizes his experience as an accountant to help preserve and protect our beautiful little corner of the Pacific Northwest.
-Not your average “number-cruncher”, Dylan possesses a love of the outdoors that he has carried with him to all corners of the country, from climbing mountains in Hawai’i and Idaho to biking and kayaking all through Florida and Georgia.
+Dylan possesses a love of the outdoors that he has carried with him to all corners of the country, from climbing mountains in Hawai’i and Idaho to biking and kayaking all through Florida and Georgia.
 Now he is excited to give back to the Great Peninsula, a place he considers to be among the most beautiful and diverse.
-When he has a moment to himself, you’ll most likely find him playing or watching one sport or another or studying up on a topic of interest.
-Conservation is a recent favorite!
+When he has a moment to himself, you’ll most likely find him playing or watching one sport or another.

 Claire Voris

-Claire joined GPC in 2019 and manages our programs, outreach, and special events.
-In particular, Claire is thrilled to support GPC’s phenomenal team of AmeriCorps VISTA members and to create outdoor education opportunities that empower the next generation of conservationists through GPC’s Land Labs program.
+Claire (she/her) joined GPC in 2019 and has supported the growth of the organization’s events, outreach, and education programs as Community Engagement Manager.
+In the fall of 2024, Claire became GPC’s first ever Donor Relations Manager.
+With the same care and intention that GPC stewards its protected lands, Claire looks forward to stewarding her relationships with the members who make GPC’s important work possible.
 Claire holds an MFA from the University of Montana and a BA from Washington University in Saint Louis.
 She’s participated professionally in conservation from inside a hazmat suit, behind a saw, atop a mule, and behind a desk – not usually at the same time.
 When she isn’t working, Claire loves getting to know the wild landscapes of the Pacific Northwest and the amazing people who love, protect, and recreate on them.

 Adrian Wolf